lloydlobo/tiptoe/README.md

 - See [/resources/LICENSE.md](./src/data/LICENSE.md)
 - DaFluffyPotato for introduction and course on building a platformer using Pygame
 - Raylib examples for inspiring the menu screen navigation
+- Pygame for it's simple to use library APIs

 ## Links